-NOTE.
-See Elements of the Display (see page 21) for information about menus and toolbars.
+Note: See Elements of the Display on page 39 for information about menus and toolbars.

 - 6. Select Search For Instrument.
 TekVISA is now searching for instruments. - 7.
 A notification will briefly appear stating that the instrument was found.
 Check that the newly found instrument now appears in the Connect To Instrument list and then click on the instrument name to connect.